jack-stasevich/ReadMe/README.md

 # Installation
 [(Back to contents)](#contents)

-To use this project, first clone the repo on your device using the command below:
+To use this project, first [set your connection to github with SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)

+Сlone the repo on your device using the command below:

 ```
 git clone https://github.com/netcosports/Roland_Garros_v2_iOS.git